 Prior to her move to Knoxville, Glenn served as an assistant rowing coach from 1994-98 at the University of Iowa, developing the novice program while assisting in recruiting and overall team development.
 She helped guide the Varsity 4+ to a fourth-place finish at the inaugural NCAA Championships in 1997, and her novice squad secured two Midwest Rowing Championship titles, two Central Regional Championship titles, a Champion International Collegiate Regatta title and a bronze medal at the U.S. Rowing Collegiate National Championship.
 One of her highlights at Iowa included upset victories at the Midwest Rowing Championships in 1995 and 1998 over Wisconsin and Ohio State, respectively.

-Before coaching at Iowa, she acted as a graduate assistant coach for Syracuse University while pursuing her master's degree in public communications at the acclaimed Newhouse School of Communications.
+Before coaching at Iowa, she worked as a graduate assistant coach for Syracuse University while pursuing her master's degree in public communications at the acclaimed Newhouse School of Communications.
 In 1991, Glenn received her master's degree and stayed on board with the Orange as a full-time assistant rowing coach.
-As head of the novice program, she led SU to its best-ever performance, with her novice squads earning silver and bronze medals at the Eastern Association of Women's Rowing Colleges Sprints.
+As head of the novice program, she led SU to it's best-ever performance, with her novice squads earning silver and bronze medals at the Eastern Association of Women's Rowing Colleges Sprints.

 Glenn, a 1988 graduate in American studies at Mount Holyoke College in Holyoke, Mass., was the school's varsity rowing captain for two years and a varsity letterwinner from 1985-88.
 She won three Seven Sisters' Championship titles and a gold medal at the Head of the Connecticut, later becoming the recipient of the Outstanding Senior Athlete Award from Mt.
 Holyoke.